jak-rus/Raspberry-Pi-Temperature-Sensor/README.md

 ## Sources

 This project contains a lot of code that was refactored from open source projects and tutorials online.
 Here you will find a list of the sources that we used.
+This list may not be exhaustive, and if you see that I have not given credit where it is due, please leave a comment or send me a message!

 * https://realpython.com/python-send-email/
 * https://www.youtube.com/watch?v=EcyuKni3ZTo